11 Best Shampoos For Balayage Hair: Keep It Looking Fresh

 - Might leave behind a sticky residue

-- Detangles hair
+- Detangles and nourishes the hair

 Redken’s shampoo for balayage helps tone highlighted and blonde hair to eliminate all signs of brassiness.
 Enriched with salicylic acid, this formula seeks to repair and strengthen your hair from its core while cleansing gently and adding softness.
 The ultraviolet pigments help preserve the tone between salon appointments and keep undertones under control.
 No more dull and heavy tresses!

 - Softens blonde hair

 - Gentle cleanser

 - Adds strength to weak hair